0xTCG/haptreex/README.md

 ## Paper data

-Exterimental notebook and the scripts used to generate the relevant paper data are located in [scripts/](scirpts) directory.
+Experimental notebook and the scripts used to generate the relevant paper data are located in [scripts/](scripts) directory.

 ## Contact

 For questions or issues, either open GitHub issue or contact us at:

-- Ibrahim Numanagić (inumanag at uvic dot oh canada)
+- Ibrahim Numanagić (inumanag at uvic dot canada)
 - Lillian Zhang (lillianz at mit dot education)